MAGNUS-0/xcorr.ts/README.md

 # xcorr.ts
-A web based client side cross-correlation (for audio).
+A web based client side cross-correlation (using WebAudio).

 # What is xcorr.ts?